lamestation/lamestation.github.io/propelleride/download.md

     $ sudo apt-get install libftdi1

-Add yourself to the `dialout` group so you can use the serial port.
+Add yourself to the `dialout` group so you can use the serial port, then reboot.

     $ sudo usermod -a -G dialout USER_NAME
+    $ reboot